techidaily/site-games-able/source/_posts/mastering-nyts-strands-an-expert-tutorial-for-word-games-enthusiasts.md

 Close

-1. To play Strands, first, go to[the Strands page on the New York Times website](https://www.nytimes.com/games/strands) and click**Play** .
+1. To play Strands, first, go to [the Strands page on the New York Times website](https://www.nytimes.com/games/strands) and click**Play** .
 2. Read and take notice of**Today's Theme** , which is essentially a clue to help to complete the puzzle.
 3. With some idea of the theme in mind, scan the grid for words that fit the bill—especially the spangram.